Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Robustness

 \subsection{A \texorpdfstring{$1/2$}{1/2} Hardness Result}

 In this section, we show that our analysis for the robustness bound of \cref{thm:robustness_guarantee} is approximately tight if the fair shares are small.
 Specifically, we show that the \BRB mechanism cannot guarantee every agent more than a $1/2 + \sum_i \alpha_i^2/2$ fraction of her ideal utility.
-We show this for any allocation probabilities $p_i^S$ that the mechanism could use.
+We show this for any allocation probabilities $p_i^S$ that the mechanism could use, not just the ones that induce optimal performance at equilibrium.